MONEY

 What they don’t realize is that their DIY efforts have set them back, and now they’re asking you to undo their mistakes in half the time for an eighth of the price.

-You can run most of your operations using free tools like WhatsApp or Zoom for client communication, which saves you the cost of an office.
+Obviously, in micro-consulting these days, office space is entirely optional because you’re going to meet with your clients out there in the jungle, not exactly at your office.
+Most of your operations run using free tools like WhatsApp or Zoom for client communication, which saves you the cost of an office.

 Payments can be handled via mobile platforms like Coop Cash, M-Pesa and Airtel Money, so you avoid the cost of expensive financial software.